-1 Suction Cup for 3-Leg Base Rotary Food Cutter 2¼" wide with ¼” round hole - Fits Health Craft, Regal, New Era, Kitchen Quip, Saladmaster, Royal Prestige.
+1 Suction Cup for 3-Leg Base Rotary Food Cutter 2¼" wide with ¼” round hole - Fits all brands sold by Health Craft since 1970 and M.H.Graham Co prior to; EKCO, Volrath, Saladmaster, Future Craft by West Bend, Health Craft, Regal, New Era, Royal Prestige, Carico and others.

 The Small Round Suction Cup fits MOST food cutters sold in North America from the 1940's through the turn of the century; The original 3-leg base food cutter sold by Health Craft under the EKCO, Saladmaster, Future Craft (West Bend) and Health Craft, as well as food cutters we manufactured for Regal, Royal Prestige, New Era and many other direct sales brands.
 Only fits the original Saladmaster Machine 5SS made by the M.H.
 Graham Company Biloxi, MS from 1939 to 1992.